Full-time: One year, Part-time: Two years

-The MA Interior Design course has been developed as a coherent part of the School of Art Design and Performance’s Masters Programmes and shares the same values and philosophies that unite them
+The MA Interior Design course has been developed as a coherent part of the School of Art, Design and Fashion’s Masters Programmes and shares the same values and philosophies that unite them

 The focus of the MA Interior Design course is rooted in 'creative practice'.
 As a postgraduate student, you will be able to form a uniquely individual, tailor made programme of study.
 You may choose to work either within an established area of contemporary interior design practice or explore the potential for design diversity.

 Entry requirements for postgraduate courses vary and you are advised to check below for any specific requirements or with Enquiry Management.

 Normally the following general entry requirements apply:

 A recognised British first degree or its equivalent, or a BTEC Higher Diploma/Certificate.